Does Medicare Cover Nutritional Counseling for Obesity?

 Does Medicare Cover Morbid Obesity Treatment?

 Medicare Part B (medical insurance) provides coverage for medically necessary outpatient services, doctor visits, and durable medical equipment.
 Benefits also include some preventive services.
-Medicare may cover obesity support if you meet specific criteria.
+Original Medicare may cover obesity support if you meet specific criteria.

 If you have Original Medicare, you will need to use providers that accept assignment.
 Providers who accept assignment invoice Medicare directly for their services without charging you back for any amounts above what Medicare approves.
 If applicable, you pay only the deductible and coinsurance.